The Bloodline (professional wrestling): Occasional team-ups (2015–2020)

+Roman Reigns' leadership (2020–2024)

-Formation of The Bloodline (2020–2021)
+Official formation of The Bloodline (2020–2021)

 At SummerSlam on August 23, 2020, Reigns returned after a five-month hiatus and attacked both newly crowned Universal Champion "The Fiend" Bray Wyatt and Braun Strowman, turning heel for the first time since 2014.
-On the August 28 episode of SmackDown, it was revealed Reigns allied himself with Paul Heyman.
+On the August 28 episode of SmackDown, it was revealed that Reigns allied himself with Paul Heyman.
 At Payback two days later, Reigns defeated Wyatt and Strowman in a No Holds Barred triple threat match to win his second Universal Championship.
 On the September 4 episode of SmackDown, after Big E was attacked and injured in storyline, Jey took Big E's place in a fatal-four-way match against Matt Riddle, King Corbin, and Sheamus, where the winner would earn a Universal Championship match at Clash of Champions.
 Jey won by pinning Riddle to earn the first singles championship opportunity of his career.
-At the event, Jey lost to Reigns by technical knockout, when Jimmy came down and threw a white towel for him.
+At the event, Jey lost to Reigns by technical knockout, when Jimmy came down and threw in the towel for him.
 Jey was given another title shot against Reigns in a Hell in a Cell "I Quit" match at the namesake event with the added stipulation that if Jey lost, he would have to follow Reigns' orders or be kicked out of their family.
 At the event, Jey lost again after Reigns attacked the injured Jimmy and forced Jey to say "I quit" to save his brother.